 The Sensitive Licensing Areas are a mix of commercial and residential properties in densely built-up areas.
-Each has a relatively high number of licensed premises (7 in Whippendell Road; 9 in Queens Road; and 9 in Market Street).
+Each has a relatively high number of licensed premises (7 in Whippendell Road; 9 in Queens Road; and 9 in Market Street and 30 in St Albans Road - eight restaurants; five late-night take-aways; four pubs; and seventeen off-licences with several more on roads directly connecting to St Albans Road).
 Although the concentration of premises has caused considerable concern in terms of the three issues identified above leading to licence reviews or significant levels of representations against licence applications, levels of recorded crime, disorder, anti-social behaviour and nuisance are not significantly different from other parts of the Borough.
-The impact of these issues will be greater because of the density and mixture of property uses in those areas.